 Anyway, by now we were keen to look for Nessie.

 And if you’re wondering what happened with that hole in the exhaust?
 Well, it stayed with us all the way home to Suffolk!
 (We estimated that we drove with the hole – sounding like a Chieftain tank – for over 1000 miles).
 Sorry if we spoiled your peace!

 Check out our other road trips…

 We hope you’ve enjoyed reading about our road trip from Ben Nevis to the Isle of Skye and back to the mainland.
 We’d love to hear your story if you’ve been to Skye.
 Just get in touch or leave a comment below.

-To keep up to date with the latest stories as we publish them, please subscribe to our free monthly newsletter
+To keep up to date with the latest stories as we publish them, please consider subscribing to our free monthly newsletter